JuliaML/MLDataPattern.jl/README.md

 ## Introduction

-Typical Machine Learning experiments require a lot of rather mundane but error prone data handling glue-code.
+Typical Machine Learning experiments require a lot of rather mundane but error prone data handling glue code.
 One particularly interesting category of data handling functionality are what we call **data access pattern**.
-These include data-splitting, -subsampling, -iteration, and k-fold partitioning.
+These include data subsetting, -subsampling, -iteration, and k-fold partitioning.

 Data Access Pattern are the sole focus of this package.
-It was designed around the requirment of providing first class support for user-defined data sources.
-This is based on the assumption that the data source a user is working with, is likely of some very user-specific custom type.
+MLDataPattern was designed around the requirment of providing first class support for user-defined data sources.
+This idea is based on the assumption that the data source a user is working with, is likely of some very user-specific custom type.
 That said, we also put a lot of attention into first class support for the most commonly used data container, such as ``Array``.

 ## Example